 Cave description

-A system of stairs and walkways go down into the Monte Cucco cave.
+A system of stairs and walkways goes down into the Monte Cucco cave.
 Inside, there are a series of tunnels and labyrinths with stalactites and stalagmites.
 The trail, which runs horizontally across the mountain, features a variety of landscapes and spaces.
 We remember the majestic Cathedral, the Margherita Room, the Fountain Room, and the Becco Room.
-The intriguing Secret Passage and Terminal Room can be found at the end of the route.
+At the end of the route lies the intriguing Secret Passage and Terminal Room.

-Visits to the Monte Cucco Cave are completely guided, and you can pick from three distinct paths.
-The trips are not recommended for anyone who are not physically fit or for youngsters under the age of eight.
+You can choose from three distinct paths during your completely guided visit to the Monte Cucco Cave.
+We do not recommend the trips for those who are not physically fit or for children under the age of eight.
 The tours range in duration from two to five hours.

 Guided excursions begin at the Casina delle Guide in Pian di Monte.
 The temperature within the cave is around 6 degrees, and the humidity is nearly 100%.
-As a result, it is recommended to dress in layers and in a mountain style.
+Therefore, we recommend dressing in layers and in a mountain style.

 The routes through the cave